 With Windows 10 now on more than 100 million PCs worldwide, we have covered almost every basic topic including the tutorials and how-to’s on our blog.
 After learning about the Windows 10 Settings and features, today we are today going to discuss changing and setting the desktop wallpaper on your Windows 10 PC and the options available.
 You will learn how to Center, Fill, Fit, Stretch, Tile, Span wallpapers in Windows 10.

 It’s really easy and straightforward to change the background image of your Windows 10 desktop.
-You can set any of your personal picture, an image from Windows or a solid color as your desktop wallpaper.
+You can set any of your personal pictures, an image from Windows, or a solid color as your desktop wallpaper.
 You can also display a slideshow of pictures as your Windows 10 wallpaper.

 Select a picture you want for your wallpaper.
-You can also use the Browse button and select a picture saved in your PC.
+You can also use the Browse button and select a picture saved on your PC.

-Once you are done with the selection, scroll down and check the drop-down menu of Choose a Fit.
-You will get the options like Fill, Fit, Stretch, Tile, Center and Span.
+Once you are done with the selection, scroll down, and check the drop-down menu of Choose a Fit.
+You will get options like Fill, Fit, Stretch, Tile, Center, and Span.

 - Choosing a Center fit centers your wallpaper on the screen.
 Smaller images will set with a border on your screen whereas the larger images will display only the center part of the image leaving the rest out of view.